allegheny-computer-science-580-s2020/lab01-starter/README.md

 In order for Travis to automatically upload a PDF of your proposal template to GitHub when you tag the commit, you need to created your encrypted access token.
-To complete this task you must type the command `travis setup releases --com --force` in your GitHub repository for this assignment.
+To complete this task, in your GitHub repository for this assignment, you must type the
+command:

+`travis setup releases --com --force`

 Then, when prompted, please type your username and password for GitHub.
-When asked to give the filename, you can type `_build/senior_thesis_proposal.pdf`.
+When asked to give the filename, you can type:

+`_build/senior_thesis_proposal.pdf`.

 When asked if you want to deploy from a specific repository, you can respond with the answer of "no".
 Finally, when this tool asks if you want to use encryption, please answer with a "yes".